mradamcox/mradamcox.github.io/content/pages/cv.md

 #### Conference Presentations

+* **Cox, A.**, 2020: Extending GeoNode to Support Historical Map Georeferencing.
+Presentation for GeoNode Summit 2020, Virtual Conference, Dec 7-9.
+* **Cox, A.**, 2020: QGIS and GIMP for Enhancing Historical Maps.
+Presentation for QGIS North America, Virtual Conference, July 17th, 24th, 31st.
 * Ringhoff, M., Ausloos, J., and **Cox, A.**, 2019: Designing an Arches Database.
 Paper presented at 2019 California Preservation Conference, Palm Springs, California, May 8-11.
-* **Cox, A.** 2017: Two Arches Implementation Case Studies.
+* **Cox, A.**, 2017: Two Arches Implementation Case Studies.
 Paper presented at 2017 CIPA Symposium: Digital Workflows for Heritage Conservation, Ottawa, Canada, August 29-September 1.
 * Barton, C. and **Cox, A.**, 2016: Using the Arches Open Source Web Application as a Cultural Resources Management Tool.
 Paper presented at Association for Preservation Technology International Conference, San Antonio, Texas, October 30 – November 2.
 * Dalgity, A., Myers, D. and **Cox, A.**, 2016: Technologies and Approaches for Rapid Surveys.
 Paper presented at National Alliance of Preservation Commissions Forum, Mobile, Alabama, July 27-31.
 * **Cox, A.**, 2016: Arches: A New Open Source GeoInventory Platform.
 Paper presented at 29th Annual Wisconsin Land Information Association Conference, Elkhart Lake, Wisconsin, February 10-12.